 Nonin Personal Pulse Oximeters

 Nonin is known for developing world-class pulse oximetry equipment for clinicians, first responders and in-home patients.
 Our flexible monitoring devices are built for repeated daily use in the most challenging patient environments imaginable, bringing simplicity and dependability to your self-monitoring efforts.

 If you want to monitor your oxygen levels and pulse rate in-home or on the move, Nonin has options for you.
 Our fingertip pulse oximeters are available with a prescription from a medical professional, or you can buy a NoninConnect 3245 without a prescription.
 These portable monitoring devices are highly durable and easy to use, even when exercising or traveling.
 They provide responsive and precise readings in a range of conditions, and feature:

 - Proven Performance: Nonin PureLight® sensors produce a high-intensity pure light spectrum, which eliminates variations in readings for consistent measurements time after time.

-- Unrivaled Versatility: Provides reliable results even in the presence of challenging monitoring conditions (such as low perfusion and dark skin tones), making it a suitable monitoring tool for almost any patient.
+- Unrivaled Versatility: Provides reliable and accurate results for all skin pigmentation types even if the patient has low perfusion, making it a suitable monitoring tool for almost any patient.